Skip to main content

 - Fix errors when Google alerts you.

-- Pay attention to what customers are searching for.
+- Pay attention to what your customers are searching for.

-Over time, as you get more comfortable, you'll naturally explore deeper into the data and uncover more opportunities.
+As you get more comfortable over time, you'll naturally start exploring deeper into the data and uncovering more opportunities.

-The most successful small business owners aren't necessarily the most technical—they're the ones who pay attention, ask questions when something doesn't make sense, and take action on what they learn.
+The most successful small business owners aren't necessarily the most technical ones—they're the ones who pay attention, ask questions when something doesn't make sense, and take action on what they learn.

 Your website is one of your most important business assets.
 Google Search Console is the tool that helps you protect and grow that asset.
-Set it up, check it regularly, and use the insights to make smarter decisions.
+Get it set up, check in regularly, and let the data guide your decisions.

 Now go make the most of your Search Console data—your future self will thank you.